SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/01-data-structures/03-heap/01-heap.md

         return max;
     }

+/* The goal of this method is to maintain the heap property by "fixing" the heap after any action.
+By repeatedly swapping the element with its parent until the heap property is satisfied.*/

     public void heapifyUp(int index) {
         int parent = (index - 1) / 2; // Calculates the index of the parent element.

-        /* enters a loop that continues until the `index` reaches the root of the heap (index 0), or the element at the current `index` is not greater than its parent.*/
+//enters a loop that continues until the `index` reaches the root of the heap (index 0),
+//or the element at the current `index` is not greater than its parent.
         while (index > 0 && heap[index] > heap[parent]) {
             swap(index, parent); // If the element is not the root and its value is greater than its parent's, swap them. index = parent;
             heapifyUp(index);
         }
     }
+/* The goal of this method is to maintain the heap property by "fixing" the heap after any action.
+By repeatedly swapping the element with its larger child until the heap property is satisfied.*/
     public void heapifyDown(int index) {
         int leftChild = 2 * index + 1; // Calculates the index of the left Child element.
         int rightChild = 2 * index + 2; // Calculates the index of the right Child element.
         int largest = index; // Store the index of the largest element, initializing it as the current index.

-        /* Checks if the leftchild index in the heap bounds, and the element in the leftchild index is larger than the element at the largest index.*/ if (leftChild < count && heap[leftChild] > heap[largest]) {
+// Checks if the leftchild index in the heap bounds,
+// and the element in the leftchild index is larger than the element at the largest index.
+        if (leftChild < count && heap[leftChild] > heap[largest]) {
             largest = leftChild;
         }